Chicago violence: Infant among 9 people wounded in shootings, raising concerns ahead of July 4 weekend

 CHICAGO MURDERS, SHOOTINGS DOWN IN JUNE COMPARED TO LAST YEAR

 The incident occurred less than six hours after another girl, 9, was wounded in a shooting that also injured a man, 61, near the border of the Grand Crossing and Chatham neighborhoods, reports said.
-Police said they were in the 800 block of East 79th Street when another approached and someone inside opened fire about 2:45 p.m.
+Police said they were in the 800 block of East 79th Street when another vehicle approached and someone inside opened fire about 2:45 p.m.
 No arrests were reported.

 Relatives of the girl, identified as Mikyla James, also gathered at Comer Children’s Hospital on Thursday, WMAQ-TV reported.